sbtourist/clbq/README.md

 for different individual queue implementations.
 Simply run it without parameters and it tries to do some rule-of-thumb thread pool/producer/consumer auto-sizing.

-* Alternatively pass "numConsumers=x" and "numProducers=y" properties to see the performance tradeoff.
+* Alternatively pass "numConsumer=x", "numProducer=y" and optionally "capacity=z" properties
+to see the performance tradeoffs.
 With more producers than (one or two) consumers the performance should always be better than LinkedBlockingQueue; this takes a turn for the worse as more consumers are added.